 By Aaron Skloff, AIF, CFA, MBA

 Q: What are the advantages of a Hybrid-Combination Life and Long Term Care insurance policy versus a Traditional Long Term Care insurance policy, and vice versa?

 The Problem – Comparing Apples and Oranges

 What happens to all those premiums you pay for a Long Term Care (LTC) Insurance policy if you pass away and never use the policy?
 The same thing that happens to all those premiums you pay for a homeowners insurance policy if you pass away and never use the policy – the insurance company keeps them and you are happy you never had a claim.
 But, simply having peace of mind over the life of your policy may not be good enough for some consumers.
 You may feel like you are getting a better value if you definitely get something back from the insurance company.
+If medicines can simply be bought cheaper from , then medical care is more difficult.
 Fortunately, insurance companies give you two types of polices to choose between.

 With a Traditional LTC Insurance policy, you pay each year until you receive care; at which point your premiums are waived.
 Just like a homeowners insurance policy, you may never have a claim and never receive anything back from the insurance company.
 With a Combination Life and LTC Insurance policy, you make a one-time payment (or over a limited number of years).
 Combination policies provide long term care benefits if you need long term care, a death benefit if you die without needing LTC, or both if you need a limited amount of LTC.
 Due to their unique advantages, comparing the two is like comparing apples and oranges – as seen below.